-Contributing Factors to Equine Squamous Gastric Disease (ESGD):
+Contributing factors to Equine Squamous Gastric Disease (ESGD):

-0 Low Forage Intake
+O Low Forage Intake

 Saliva is rich in bicarbonate ions which help to neutralise gastric acid in the non-glandular region of the stomach.
-Horses only produce saliva whilst they are actually chewing so anything that limits chewing, such as lack of forage, it will increase the risk of EGGD.
+Horses only produce saliva whilst they are actually chewing so anything that limits chewing, such as lack of forage, will increase the risk of ulcers developing.

-0 Exercise
+O Exercise

-With gentle exercise gastric contents are limited to the glandular region, however high-speed exercise (galloping and jumping) can cause gastric acid to isplash upwardî and contact the unprotected squamous mucosa of the glandular region.
+With gentle exercise gastric contents are limited to the glandular region, however high-speed exercise (galloping and jumping) can cause gastric acid to "splash upward" and contact the unprotected squamous mucosa of the non-glandular region.

-High Starch and Sugar Diets 0
+O High Starch and Sugar Diets

-Bacterial fermentation of starch in the stomach can cause lactic acid production in the stomach which can act synergistically with gastric acid and contribute to development of ulcers.
+Bacterial fermentation of starch in the stomach can cause lactic acid production in the stomach.
+This may be associated with ulcer development, although research continues into this area.

-Contributing Factors to Equine Glandular Gastric Disease (ESSD):
+Contributing factors to Equine Glandular Gastric Disease (EGGD):

-NSAIDs
+O NSAIDs

-Non-steroidal anti-inflammatory drugs such as phenylbutazone (bute) can increase the risk of developing EGGD
+Studies suggest that non-steroidal anti-inflammatory drugs such as phenylbutazone (bute) can be associated with the increased risk of developing EGGD.

-0 Bacteria
+O Bacteria

-It is thought that some bacterial species could contribute to EGGD, for example Streptococcus bovis.
+It has been suggested that some bacterial species could contribute to EGGD, for example Streptococcus bovis.

-0 Stress
+O Stress

 Many studies have suggested that the incidence of EGUS increases if the horse is exposed to stress.
-Travelling, changing management, changing environment, competition and hospitalization can cause stress.
-Some studies have correlated the reduced water in take (and associated increase in stomach pH as it will concentrate) with increased prevalence of gastric ulceration.
+Travelling, changing management, changing environment, competition and hospitalisation can cause stress.
+Some studies have correlated the reduced water intake (and associated increase in stomach pH as it will concentrate) with increased prevalence of gastric ulceration.